-As part of deploying the Remote Management server, generate the root and intermediate certificates used during installation.
+As part of deploying the Advanced Remote Management (ARM) server, generate the root and intermediate certificates used during installation.

-AirWatch Version Certificate Generator Tool Version Pre 9.2 RemoteManagementCertificateGenerator_Before_9_2 9.2 and above RemoteManagementCertificateGenerator_9_2
+AirWatch Version Certificate Generator Tool Version Pre 9.2 RemoteManagementCertificateGenerator_Before_9_2 9.2 and after RemoteManagementCertificateGenerator_9_2

 Set the following values.

 Setting Value Certificate Type Remote Management.
 Deployment On-premises.
-Certificate Common Name Paste the Certificate Common Name.
+Certificate Common Name Paste the Certificate Common Name copied from step 3 above.

 - Select Generate Certificates.